ethereum-oasis-op/oasis-open-project/README.md

 For more information on the goals of this effort, see the [project charter](./PROJECT_CHARTER.md).

-Ethereum OASIS Open Project members will also be hosting a breakout session on this effort at [Devcon 2019](https://devcon.org).

 ## Contributing
 We are currently looking for Ethereum developers interested in standardizing Ethereum JSON-RPC and Open-RPC.
 Those interested should file an issue in this repo, or reach out directly to Virgil Griffith, Dan Burnett, Charles McCathie Neville, Nick Johnson, or Jory Burson.